The Stretch Factor of the Delaunay Triangulation Is Less Than 1.998: An Overview of the Proof of Theorem

-Due to the complex nature of the proof for Theorem~\ref{thm:main}, in this section we discuss the proof strategy and present a outline of the proof.
+Due to the complex nature of the proof of Theorem~\ref{thm:main}, in this section we discuss the proof strategy and present an outline of the proof.
 The main technical details of the proof are captured in two lemmas, whose proofs are given in the subsequent sections.

-When $\mathcal{O}$ has only one circle, it is easy to see that for all $\mathcal{O}, u$, and $v$, $|P_{\mathcal{O}}(u,v)|/|D_{\mathcal{O}}(u,v)| \leq \pi/2 < \rho$.
-So it is natural to attempt an inductive proof based on the number of circles in $\mathcal{O}$.
-A simple induction would require us to show that adding a circle to a chain will not increase the stretch factor.
-However, this does not work because one can always increase the stretch factor of a chain by adding a circle to it, albeit by a very small amount~\cite{fwcg2010}.
+When $\mathcal{O}$ has only one disk, it is easy to see that for all $\mathcal{O}, u$, and $v$, $|P_{\mathcal{O}}(u,v)|/|D_{\mathcal{O}}(u,v)| \leq \pi/2 < \rho$.
+So it is natural to attempt an inductive proof based on the number of disks in $\mathcal{O}$.
+A simple induction would require us to show that adding a disk to a chain will not increase the stretch factor.
+However, this is not true because one can always increase the stretch factor of a chain by adding a disk to it, albeit by a very small amount~\cite{fwcg2010}.
 We tackle this problem by amortized analysis.
-Specifically, we introduce a potential function $\Phi_{\mathcal{O}}$ and define a target function $\Upsilon_{\mathcal{O}}(u,v)$: where $\lambda=1.8$ is a parameter whose value is determined by the potential function.
+Specifically, we introduce a potential function $\Phi_{\mathcal{O}}$ (to be determined later) and define a target function $\Upsilon_{\mathcal{O}}(u,v)$: where $\lambda=1.8$ is a parameter whose value is determined by the potential function.
 Then we will try to prove that $\Upsilon_{\mathcal{O}}(u,v) < 0$ for all $\mathcal{O}, u$, and $v$.
 This is a sufficient condition for Theorem~\ref{thm:main}, as we will show later in this section.

-The key component of our strategy is the selection of an appropriate potential function $\Phi_{\mathcal{O}}$, which is described in the following.
+The key component of the amortized analysis is the selection of an appropriate potential function $\Phi_{\mathcal{O}}$, which is described in the following.